 Splitting the bill evenly among the diners is the most convenient method of Going Dutch.
 The number of guests evenly divides the entire bill, and each person pays an equal share, regardless of his order.
 This is usually done just to calculate how much money each person owes to settle the payment.
 It is also not requested often, as customers usually figure it out themselves.

 2. Splitting the bill for drinks and food

 In each party, there are two types of guests; drinkers and teetotalers.
 In all fairness, the cost of liquor is way more, and it seems harsh for the non-drinkers to pay for the expensive drinks.
-In addition, the liquor tax is also more.
+Also, the liquor tax is also more.
 Splitting bills for food and drinks resolve this issue and are also the most common request for split bills.
 Thus a POS which can generate two separate bills for the same table and the same order to be presented to the customer and process payments through two different cards or cash and a card is extremely useful in this scenario.

 3. Individual billing for all the guests

 Separate bills for individual guests can be generated upon request.
 In large parties especially, each guest orders food for himself.
-For example, one may order a steak platter, and the other just a soup.
-Splitting bills for both of them ensure that each person pays for his own order.
+For example, one may order a steak platter, and the other just soup.
+Splitting bills for both of them ensure that each person pays for his order.
 Even when people are sharing appetizers, the POS ensures that the bill is rightly divided.

 Splitting of Bills Used As A Marketing Technique